General Questions For Online 200 Hr Yoga Training

 A: Yes.
 Please refer to your practical information document that has been sent to you when you sent in your inquiry form.

-A: Our Resource center contains all modules .The log in password is sent to you in an email after payment has been received.
-Work through each one slowly send in the completed module for marking .
-Your assignments will be marked and sent back to you.
-You may need to repeat or re do questions so be prepared for this.
+A: Our Resource center contains all modules .The login password is sent to you in an email after payment has been received.
+Work through each one slowly and then send in the completed module for marking.
+Your assignments will be looked over, notes will be added, and it will be sent back to you.
+You may need to repeat or re-do questions so be prepared for this.

 Q: How can I develop Cueing Skills?

-A: Cueing skills are developed by copying your past Yoga instructors, videotapes, and repeating the directions you have read in your texts.
-Once you have finalized your lesson plan, try it out on a friend.
+A: Cueing skills are developed by copying your past yoga instructors, and repeating the directions you have read in your texts.
+Once you have finalized your lesson plan, try doing it yourself or try it on a friend.
 Practicing your cueing technique will develop your skills.
-If you want to critique yourself objectively, run a tape recorder.
+If you want to critique yourself objectively, run a tape recorder or video camera.